Why truly non-toxic? Why super-green cleaning?

 ◇ NO VOCs ◇ No ammonia ◇ Non-alkaline detergents ◇ No artificial fragrance ◇ Open source, honestly labelled ◇ Biodegradable ◇ Edible ingredients

 Nitrogen-based, biocompatible, gray water-safe detergents can enrich the soil, rather than contaminate it.

 Good old hot water cuts grease, sanitizes, and leaves no trace.

-The acetic acid in vinegar cuts through mineral deposits on faucets and windows, grease, shine surfaces, disinfect, and much more.
-It’s a super multi-purpose cleaner is eco-friendly and non-toxic.
+The acetic acid in vinegar cuts through mineral deposits on faucets and windows, de-greases, shines surfaces, and disinfects.
+It’s a super multi-purpose cleaner that is eco-friendly and non-toxic.

 With antibacterial and freshening properties, essential oils make great green cleaners without the toxic fumes from store bought cleaners.